 Even though you will probably start to see swelling of the injured area, DO NOT APPLY ICE.
 The venom is protein-based and begins to breakdown with the application of HEAT.
 Heat will bring a noticeable relief to the pain and shorten the effectiveness of the venom.
 For this reason we always advise that a thermos of hot water be taken on any trip in which contact with lionfish is possible.
 Keep in mind that sources of hot water may also come from boat engine cooling water exhaust or water heated in a metal container on top of an engine block.
 Many resources will tell you that the water needs to be between 100°-115°F, but there really is no practical way to measure that or time to get water to the correct temperature in most instances.
 Immerse the wound in water that is as hot as the victim can stand without scalding or burning the skin.
 Soak for at least 30 minutes but as long as desired.
 If the affected area cannot be immersed then apply clean cloths soaked in hot water and change out or re-soak frequently to keep the heat up.
-If you do not have hot water available, then heat packs will also work; they are an important item to include in any marine first aid kit.
+If you do not have hot water available, then heat packs like this will also work; they are an important item to include in any marine first aid kit.

 Take Pain Medication

 If the victim can tolerate over the counter pain medications, now is a good to time take them.